House Bill No. 144

 carriers with the highest annual premium volume derived from health benefit plans issued to small employers in Montana

-to name a representative to the board shall notify the commissioner of who the representative will be for the coming term.
+eligible to name a representative to the board shall notify the commissioner of who the representative will be for the

+coming term.
 One member of the board must be from a disability reinsurance carrier.
-One member of the board must be a a representative
+One member of the board must be a a

-of an issuer of a health benefit plan with a restricted network provision.
-One member of the board must be a small employer
+representative of an issuer of a health benefit plan with a restricted network provision.
+One member of the board must be a

-who is not active in the health care or insurance fields.
-One member of the board must be a representative of the general
+small employer who is not active in the health care or insurance fields.
+One member of the board must be a representative

 (a) The five board members representing the largest small employer carriers shall nominate and elect the board member representing a disability reinsurance carrier.
 The commissioner shall appoint the board members representing an issuer of health benefit plans with a restricted network, representing a small employer, and representing an employee of a small employer.